 Having your business in the Google Map Pack results can get people coming to your physical location.
 There are some people who prefer a physical location.
 When searching for a product or service, people look to Google Map Pack for recommendations.

-Similar to search results, the stores are ranked, and being in the top significantly changes the amount of traffic you’ll get.
+Similar to search results, the stores are ranked, and being at the top significantly changes the amount of traffic you’ll get.
 Though this is different from ranking with just SEO.
 You have to optimize your Google My Business Listing.

 Here are some ways to optimize them: